FOR SERVICE PROBLEMS OR QUESTIONS:

 How to replace the UPS battery myself?

 The UPS battery charges when it is connected to utility power.
 The battery charges fully during the first 24 hours of normal operation.
 Do not expect full battery run capability during this initial charge period.
+The typical life of the battery used in the ONT UPS is around 4 years.
+We recommend replacing a 4-year old battery to ensure best reliability.
+We also recommend putting a tag on the battery or the UPS giving the date when the battery was replaced.

 What battery to use for replacement?